The DVSA claims that the average UK driver needs around 45 hours of lessons and 22 hours of practicing before they’re ready to pass their test.

 Is an Intensive Driving Course Right For Me?

 Intensive driving courses certainly aren’t for everyone.
-Here’s how to decide if they’re right for you.
+Here’s how to decide if they’re right for you as a learner driver.

 - You need your driving licence NOW.
 There are various personal and professional reasons why you might need to get your driving licence as soon as possible.
 With an intensive driving course, you could get your licence in a matter of weeks – or even days – instead of a matter of months.